 - Oily fish

 - Ghee (clarified butter)

 - Virgin cold-pressed oils: olive, coconut, sesame, flax

 Don’t forget to combine protein and fats with a good amount of raw vegetables.
-Have them in juices, smoothies or salads.
-If you have a big appetite, eat several meals a day; do not skip any of them.
+Furthermore, have them in juices, smoothies, or salads.
+If you have a big appetite, eat several meals a day; don’t skip any of them.

-- When you have a slow metabolism, you probably look for energy in stimulants such as coffee or soda.
-As an alternative, we suggest preparing your own energy drinks with fruits, ginger, maca, pure cocoa, ginseng, etc.
+When you have a slow metabolism, you probably look for energy in stimulants such as coffee or soda.
+Furthermore, as an alternative, we suggest preparing your own energy drinks with fruits, ginger root, maca, pure cocoa, ginseng, etc.

 Moderate your consumption of fats.
 So, eat them in moderate quantities, and choose the same ones we recommended for people with a fast metabolism.
 Drinking water throughout the day, outside of meals, will also help accelerate your metabolism.